Introduction :

 - Dentition pattern of bivalve

-It's important to note that phenetic or typomorphic classification is often less precise in reflecting true evolutionary relationships compared to phylogenetic classification, which considers genetic and evolutionary data.
+It's important that phenetic or typomorphic classification is often less precise in reflecting true evolutionary relationships compared to phylogenetic classification, which considers genetic and evolutionary data.
 Phenetic classification is mainly used for practical purposes, such as field identification or initial categorization based on readily observable features.